hessllab/HW_6/Code_HW6.md

 wget -r -e robots=off -A "$1"*.rwl -R *noaa* -np -nH -nd https://www1.ncdc.noaa.gov/pub/data/paleo/treering/measurements/northamerica/usa/
 ```
 This line of code uses wget to pull all rwl files for a specified state (again using $1 to indicate it could be any state)
 while excluding any files that contained noaa in their names.
+This is unchanged from the previous assignment.

 ## Part 3
 ```
 wc -l $(grep -i -l 'cook' *.rwl) | sort | sed /total/d | cut -d '.' -f 1 > CookFiles.txt
 ```
 Once the data files from NY were downloaded, the line of code above was used to select any files from NY that contained the word "cook"
 in them to match them to Ed Cooks name.
 The -i flag was used to make cook non-case sensitive.
-The line of code then listed all of the files from NY that matched "Ed Cook" and sorted them my line count from lowest number of lines to highest number of lines.
+The line of code then listed all of the files from NY that matched "Ed Cook" and sorted them by line count from lowest number of lines to highest number of lines.
 The sorted files were then placed into a new text file named CookFiles.txt which excluded the file extensions and total line count for all the files.

-The loop used in HW_5 was no needed in this challenge because we knew by default that any files with "Ed Cook" would have good header data and the point of the loop from the last assignment was to determine which files had headers and which did not.
-We also only cared about the filename from the NY files as well.
+The loop used in HW_5 was not needed in this challenge because we knew by default that any files with "Ed Cook" would have good header data and the point of the loop from the last assignment was to determine which files had headers and which did not.
+We also only care about the filename from the NY files as well.

 ## Results
 The textfile (CookFiles.txt) that is created for files by Ed Cook are shown below.
 The files are listed in order of shortest line count to longest line count.
-From the files downloaded from NY only, 10 files were reported by Ed Cook.
+From the files downloaded from NY, only 10 files were reported by Ed Cook.
 ```
    186 ny028
    278 ny025